Johnny1188/meicoder/README.md

   - `mouse_v1/` - Directory with code specific to the SENSORIUM 2022 mouse V1 data (datasets **M-\<mouse id\>** and **M-All**)
   - `brainreader_mouse/` - Directory with code specific to the mouse V1 data from [Cobos E. et al. 2022](https://doi.org/10.1101/2022.12.09.519708) (datasets **B-\<mouse id\>** and **B-All**)
     - `sd_vae` - Directory with code for training a model to map from mouse V1 responses to the latent space of Stable Diffusion 1-4 variational autoencoder.
+  - `<your-data>/` - Directory with code specific to your data (e.g., `cat_v1/`).
+This folder should include a dataloading utility that could be then combined with other datasets using the code in `csng/data.py`.